-Many of their special exhibits cost an additional $5.
+Many of their special exhibits cost an additional $5 to $15.
 Since it's in a different building, you will get a separate ticket for these exhibits.

 To manage traffic flow in the special exhibits, they will give you a specific time to visit.
 Your entrance time is printed on your ticket.
 If you happen to miss it, head back to the main ticket booth and they will issue you a new time and ticket.